gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

     - Sparc: ??
     - ARM: ??
 - Conventional operating system names
-- Infer the default target platform, as the current operating system and a 'standard' architecture for that operating system on the current machine.

 ## Variants

 - Add linkage as a variant dimension
-- Model build type better, follow the same pattern as target platform
-- Define some conventional build types (say `release` and `debug`).
-Have the tool chain and dependency resolution understand these.
-- Model flavors better, follow the same pattern as other variant dimensions.
 - Need to handle universal binaries.
     - Use `lipo` to merge two binaries into a single universal binary.
     - Transforms the meta-data for the component - same set of variants but different set of binaries.